 Housing costs in Yonkers are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Yonkers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Yonkers isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Yonkers are a mix of both white- and blue-collar jobs.
 Overall, Yonkers is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Yonkers who work in office and administrative support (13.89%), sales jobs (11.31%), and management occupations (8.44%).

 One downside of living in Yonkers is that it can take a long time to commute to work.
 In Yonkers, the average commute to work is 33.00 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly city.
 Many of Yonkers’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.